-According to Article 48 IPA the Migration Office must prioritise cases of vulnerable persons with special needs or cases in which the applicant has been detained in the Asylum Home or the Aliens Centre, however this is often not respected in practice and no statistical data regarding the number of prioritised or fast-track procedures are collected by the Migration Office.
+According to Article 48 IPA the Migration Office must prioritise cases of vulnerable persons with special needs or cases in which the applicant has been detained in the Asylum Home or the Aliens Centre, however this is often not respected in practice.

 In practice, procedures with applicants that came to Slovenia through the EU relocation scheme from 2015 to 2017 were fast-tracked and decided within a few months from application.
+According to the official statistics provided by the Migration Office, 60 asylum applications were processed in a fast-track procedure in 2019 out of which seven applications were lodged by unaccompanied minors.
+Official statistics on the number of prioritised applications is not gathered by the Migration Office.